Dark sector searches with high-intensity positron beams in the CERN North Area: Positron beams in the CERN North area

-Hadron beam contamination has been proven to be a crucial parameter in searching for dark sector particles in positron on target experiments~\cite{Andreev:2023xmj}.
-Since the `70s, two main strategies were identified for producing positrons out of the SPS 450 GeV protons in the CERN North Area.
-The layout of generic beams obtained in the two configuration is shown in the left panel of Fig.~\ref{fig:BeamTypes}.
+Since the late `70s, two strategies were identified for producing positrons out of the SPS protons in the CERN North Area.
+The layout of generic beams obtained in the two configuration is shown in Fig.~\ref{fig:BeamTypes}.

-The simplest one, producing a so-called ``unseparated" positron beam, just exploits the natural positron yield obtained by colliding protons on a specific material.
-The dominant process is the production of $\pi^0$ followed by the prompt $\gamma\gamma$ decay.
-The photons from $\pi^0$ decay convert within the target material or in a dedicated converter to produce $e^+e^-$ pairs.
-The material type and thickness of the production target need to be optimized to maximize the positrons/hadrons ratio.
-In particular, the ratio radiation length over nuclear interaction length is the key parameter in the material choice, while positron production vs absorption determines the optimal converter thickness.
-Studies conducted at the NA extracted lines in the `80s concluded that 500 mm Be target is the optimal choice~\cite{Doble:164934}.
-Despite producing very high intensity and being very easy to obtain, un-separated positron beams typically contain a maximum 30\% of positrons at $\sim$50 GeV, which rapidly falls down below \% level at higher momenta.
+The simplest method, which produces the so-called ``unseparated" beam, relies on the positron yield generated by proton on target collisions.
+The dominant mechanism is the production of $\pi^0$ mesons, which promptly decay into two photons.
+These photons then convert into $e^+e^-$ pairs either within the target material itself or in a dedicated converter.
+The material type and thickness for the production target must be optimized to maximize the positrons-to-hadrons ratio.
+A key parameter is the ratio of radiation length to nuclear interaction length, while the balance between positron production and absorption determines the optimal converter thickness.
+Studies conducted at the NA extracted beam lines in the `80s concluded that a 500~mm Be target offers the best performance~\cite{Doble:164934}.
+A properly designed focusing system positioned between the target and the dump aperture can significantly improve the beam acceptance compared to the purely geometrical configuration illustrated in Fig.~\ref{fig:BeamTypes}.

+Although unseparated positron beams are easy to produce and offer very high intensities, their positron content is typically limited to a maximum of about 30\% at $\sim50$~GeV, dropping below the percent level at higher momenta.
+Producing a pure positron beam requires a separation strategy, typically based on exploiting positron synchrotron radiation.
+The separation increases with $E^4$ and is only efficient for momenta above 120-150~GeV/c where the electron rate is much lower that at 75~GeV/c.